 Unfortunately, the Habitat for Humanity ReStore doesn’t hold their art auctions anymore, but it was fun to participate when they were still doing it – and it was for a great cause.

-The art auction rules require that the artwork has to be made, at least in part, with items purchased at the Habitat for Humanity’s Restore, it pushed me to be a bit more inventive than usual.
-It was also fun walking around the store, looking at all the stuff they have in there.
-(While I was looking around at the Restore, I bought a really cute little reclining chair for $16!).
+The art auction rules required that the artwork had to be made, at least in part, with items purchased at the Habitat for Humanity’s Restore, so it pushed me to be a bit more inventive than usual.
+How does one make a lion out of old house parts and hardware?